-To separate a series of clauses or phrases if one or more elements contain internal punctuation
+• To separate a series of clauses or phrases if one or more elements contain internal punctuation.

-Attending the awards ceremony were Dr. Jones, the project's benefactor; Mr. Davis, the project engineer; and Mrs. Beck, the president of the university.
+The awards ceremony was attended by Dr. Jones, the project's benefactor; Mr. Davis, the project engineer; and Mrs. Beck, the president of the university.